EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise4/part2.md

 ### Running: Batch system

-Now we have tested the simulation on the login node we now neeed to set this up to run on the compute nodes.
+Now we have tested the simulation on the login node we now need to set this up to run on the compute nodes.

 ```{note}
 In general jobs should not be run on the login nodes.
 It is however reasonable to run small and short duration tests to validate your software before submitting to the compute noe queues.